 When my husband Tom was diagnosed with ALS, we were embraced by the ALS community.
 But as his health declined, I didn’t really feel ALS was what was stealing my husband from me.
 I felt more connected to people losing loved ones to frontotemporal dementia, also known as FTD.
 I did lose my husband to ALS… a particularly cruel and nasty form of ALS that includes FTD.

-We recently talked with Ally Halverson, one of this year’s award recipients, to learn a little more about her personal connection to ALS, what receiving the scholarship means to her, and what her future plans are in healthcare.
+Throughout September we have highlighted some of this year’s scholarship recipients, sharing their personal stories about the impact ALS has had on their lives.
+We recently talked with Elita Schmidt to learn a little more about her connection to ALS, what receiving the scholarship means to her, and her future plans in healthcare.